tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Data science

-Slack out the [above link](https://data-flair.training/blogs/applications-of-pandas/) to students so they can review the other applications outside of class.
+Slack out [this link](https://data-flair.training/blogs/applications-of-pandas/) to students so they can review the other applications outside of class.

 Answer any questions before moving on.